 Now that you’ve got an overview of your tasks and clarity on what is important or not so important, you are in a better position to decide how and when to tackle each task.
 But now you should also decide what NOT to do, what to say ‘no’ to or, if appropriate, keep for later.
 Tough decision-making about what NOT to focus on or what NOT to do is one of the keys to freeing-up time and energy for the things that you want to do which have high priority in order to get your PhD completed.

 Download our free worksheet “Instant help with PhD overwhelm” to get out of overwhelm right now!
 To permanently move yourself into the productive zone, to adopt fruitful and productive working habits and to reduce stress, you should set up a complete system of organising yourself and your time.
 In our course ‘How to complete your PhD successfully on time’, we teach participants exactly this, with step-by-step easy to follow guidelines and exercises.
 We’ve got so much more to tell you about how exactly this works.
-If you want to hear more, tune in to our free PhD Master Class.
+If you want to hear more, tune in to our free Webinar.